Microfibers or microplastic pollution comes from our synthetic clothes.

 Plastic contamination of our food and water comes from every type of plastic but I am going to focus on microfibers from our clothes.
-Synthetic microfibers come from polyester (including fleece), nylon, and acrylic.
-Not only is their manufacturing toxic but these synthetic fabrics shed thousands of microfibers every time you wash them.
+Synthetic microfibers come from fabrics such as polyester (including fleece), spandex, nylon, and acrylic.
+These synthetic fabrics shed thousands of microfibers every time you wash them.

 Why should you care about microplastic pollution?

 If you eat food, eat fish, drink water, have children and/or care about sea creatures and our oceans.

 What you need to know about microplastic pollution:

 - Between 15% to 31% of marine plastic pollution could be from tiny particles released by household and industrial products and 35% of this microplastic pollution comes from washing synthetic textiles.
 (3)